 where the $q=2 k_{0} sin(\frac{\theta}{2} )$ is the momentum transfer; and $k$ is the wave vector of the electron before and after the scattering event.

-Where $r_{0}$ is the screening radius given by Wenz formula \cite{Wentzel} in which shows the nuclear potential attenuation as function of $r$ distance is given by:
+Where $r_{0}$ is the screening radius given by Wenz formula \cite{Wentzel} in which shows the potential nuclear attenuation as the function of $r$ distance is given by:

-The $q$ in form of inelastic will be slightly modified as it depends on the initial and final scattering angle.
+The $q$ in form of inelastic scattering will be slightly modified, since it depends on the initial and final scattering angle.
 Therefore in inelastic scattering it equals to $q^{2}=k_{0}^{2}(\theta ^{2}-\theta _{E}^{2})$.
 Here $k=\frac{2 \pi}{ \lambda} $ is the characteristic angle corresponding to average energy loss.
-By having the latter in an stationary state the $\frac{4 \gamma ^{2} Z} {a_{0}^{2} q^{2}}$ in Eq.$11$ represents the Rutherford scattering cross section in an elastic form \cite{Schnatterly}.
-Using Eq.$10$ and Eq.$11$, figure \ref{atomicmodel} is generated to demonstrate the inelastic cross section as function of angle.
+By having the latter in an stationary state the $\frac{4 \gamma ^{2} Z} {a_{0}^{2} q^{2}}$ in Eq.\ref{eq3} represents the Rutherford scattering cross-section in an elastic form \cite{Schnatterly}.
+Using Eq.\ref{eq4} and Eq.\ref{eq5}, figure \ref{atomicmodel} is generated to demonstrate the inelastic cross-section as function of angle.

-As Figure \ref{atomicmodel} demonstrates the inelastic scattering cross section decreases as the scattering angle increases.
-This figure reveals that most of the scattering happens to be in range of $\theta_{E}<\theta<\theta_{0}$.
-This roughly proportional to $1/ \theta^{2}$.
-This shows higher probability of scattering in the forward direction.
-Gyrzinski's approach enabled the calculations to measure the energy loss due to the excitation.
-Gryzinski’s stopping power simply can be calculated by replacing the \cite{tung} calculation (Eq.$12$) by Bethe.
-Hence the direct simulation of individual excitation specifically in the valance band will be more feasible.
-Since there are a limited number of electrons available in the inner shell, the inelastic stopping power is calculated by taking away the portion of energy lost to the valance band.
+As Figure \ref{atomicmodel} demonstrates the inelastic scattering cross-section decreases as the scattering angle increases, which means most of the scattering happens in the range of $\theta_{E}<\theta<\theta_{0}$.
+This is roughly proportional to $1/ \theta^{2}$ meaning a higher probability of scattering in the forward direction.
+Fig.\ref{Gyrzinski} demonstrates the differential cross-section calculated with Gyrzinski's equation.
+It is clear that the inner shell electrons contribute relatively little to the cross-section.

+On the other hand, the Gyrzinski's approach enabled the calculation of the energy loss due to the band excitation.
+Hence the direct simulation of individual excitation specifically in the valence band will be more feasible.
+Since there are a limited number of electrons available in the inner shell, the inelastic stopping power is calculated by taking away the portion of energy lost to the valence band.
 Thus we have:

-Here the first term is the total energy loss and the second term represent the energy lost to valence electrons.
+Here the first term is the total energy loss and the second term representing the energy lost to valence electrons.
 Thus $i$ shows the number valance electron which the equation is solved for.
-Now the Gyrzinski Stopping power can be calculated from (for derivation see \cite{tung}):
+Now the stopping power can be calculated from (for derivation see \cite{tung}):

-Where $n_i$ is the number of electrons, $E_i$ is the binding energy and $E$ is the incident energy.
-The second term demonstrates the relativistic factor and the factor 2.7 corresponds to atomic ionization potential.
+Where $n_i$ is the number of electrons, $E_i$ is the binding energy, and $E$ is the incident energy.
+The second term demonstrates the relativistic factor, and the number 2.7 corresponds to atomic ionization potential.
 Thus the formula for excitation energy is given by: